RbiSearchHeader

 Two-way Communication

 The Reserve Bank has established the practice of two-way communication.
 Consultation with stakeholders generally precedes introduction of any new regulation or a major change in existing regulation.
-Its website is a major channel for two-way communication, which is supplemented by the social media channels and a mobile application of the website.
-It conducts workshops for regional media to demystify policy making and to facilitate informed reporting by the regional press.
+Its website is a major channel for two-way communication, and now enables stakeholder feedback on draft norms to be submitted on the platform.
+This is supplemented by the social media channels and a mobile application of the website.
+Press conferences, and informal briefings are periodically conducted with Top Management to address queries, and ensure RBI’s rationale on actions are also communicated to a wider audience.
+Workshops are conducted for regional media to demystify policy making and to facilitate informed reporting by the regional press.
 The Bank has open channels for responding to queries from the stakeholders and the members of public.
-Given the preference for general dissemination over responding to individual requests, more frequent queries are responded on the website under the ‘frequently asked questions’ section for different domains.
+Given the preference for general dissemination over responding to individual requests, more frequent queries are responded on the website under the ‘Frequently Asked Questions’ section for different domains.
+Top Management of the Bank also speak at relevant industry forums and events, to ensure there is an open sharing of information between stakeholders and the RBI.

 Two-way communication